qdrant/landing_page/qdrant-landing/content/documentation/send-data/qdrant-airflow-astronomer.md

 `import_books`: This task reads a text file containing information about the books (like title, genre, and description), and then returns the data as a list of dictionaries.

 `init_collection`: This task initializes a collection in the Qdrant database, where we will store the vector representations of the book descriptions.
-The `recreate_collection()` deletes a collection first if it already exists.
-Trying to create a collection that already exists throws an error.

 `embed_description`: This is a dynamic task that creates one mapped task instance for each book in the list.
 The task uses the `embed` function to generate vector embeddings for each description.
 To use a different embedding model, you can adjust the `EMBEDDING_MODEL_ID`, `EMBEDDING_DIMENSION` values.